 an original ck101 story & audiobook

-The Story of Ming and the Gift of Jesus is about a Spelling Bee Champion named Ming.
+The Story of Ming and the Gift of Jesus is about a school Spelling Bee winner named Ming.
 Ming and Nana have worked hard and Ming is determined to be the All State Champion!
 However, something unexpected happens and Ming is faced with a very difficult decision.
-Nana won't tell her what to do.
-Ming must decide.
+Nana won't tell her what to do so Ming must decide.
 What will she do?
-What would YOU do?
-Find out what happens by listening and reading Ming's surprising story below!
+What would you do?
+Find out what happens by listening and reading along to Ming's amazing story!

 "And a little child shall lead them."
 Isaiah 11:6

 Ming was so happy!
 She had won the spelling bee at her school!
 She could hardly wait until she was home so she could tell Nana the good news.
 Nana would be so happy too!
 Night after night Nana had patiently gone over the long lists of spelling words with Ming until Ming thought she could spell the words in her sleep!

 The school bus finally stopped in front of Ming’s house and off she ran.